Disclaimer: I don't own Pokémon.

 "I'm with you," Phaedra said, following her in a relaxed manner.
 With that, both goddesses disappeared into the island.

 Author Notes: Chapter's over!
 Latias has now become Bianca's Pokémon, and Ash vs Roxanne happens next chapter.
-As I said, I got a decent chunk of that already written so I should be able to update soon.
 Also, I hope the Legendary scene between the two goddesses was a good and fun read.
 I certainly had fun writing it.
 Latios and Latias seem perfectly safe!
 Or are they?
 We'll see.

 Mmmm… You all know what's very amusing?
-Hoopa Clash of Ages movie introduced us to the existence of a Shiny Rayquaza in the anime.
+Hoopa and the Clash of Ages movie introduced us to the existence of a Shiny Rayquaza in the anime.
 Totally Skailyn, by the way. ;)